3PL vs 4PL: Complete Guide to Choosing the Right Logistics Partner for Your Business

 How 3PL Fulfillment Works

-1. Inventory Receipt: You send your products to the 3PL's warehouse, where they're counted, inspected, and stored.
+• Inventory receipt: You send your products to the 3PL's warehouse, where they're counted, inspected, and stored.

-2. Integration: Your online store connects to the 3PL's system, allowing orders to flow automatically from your sales channels.
+• Integration: Your online store connects to the 3PL's system, so orders flow in automatically from your sales channels.

-3. Order Processing: When a customer places an order, it's transmitted to the 3PL's system.
+• Order processing: A customer places an order, and it lands in the 3PL's system.

-4. Picking: Warehouse staff locate the items in your order.
+• Picking: Warehouse staff pull the items in the order.

-5. Packing: Products are packaged according to your specifications, often with custom packaging or inserts.
+• Packing: Products get packed to your specs, often with custom packaging or inserts.

-6. Shipping: The 3PL selects the carrier, prints labels, and sends the package on its way.
+• Shipping: The 3PL picks the carrier, prints the label, and sends it off.

 Who Should Use a 3PL?